The Lumen building lights up the Newcastle Helix

 Leaning in with social value

-As host, St Cuthbert’s High School work closely with Newcastle University, The Reece Foundation and companies like Sir Robert McAlpine to produce the city-wide Reece Scholarship, which enables the most able Year 12 students to have a taste of engineering as a career with both academic and real-life experiences.
+As host, St Cuthbert’s High School work closely with Newcastle University, The Reece Foundation and companies like Sir Robert McAlpine to produce the city-wide Reece Scholarship, which enables the most able Year 12 students to have a taste of engineering as a career through both academic and real-life experiences.

 The Lumen comes to life